 1. You are always dissatisfied with what you have

 You hate your car because you don’t like its color.
 You hate your phone because it is not the latest model.
 But have you ever been grateful for your car’s efficiency and low maintenance?
 Have you ever felt lucky to be able to make an emergency call even when your phone’s battery was low?
-When you fail to see the good in your life and turn your attention to only the difficulties, you feel frustrated, and life seems difficult.
+When you fail to see the good in your life and turn your attention to only the difficulties, you feel frustrated and start thinking that life is very difficult.

 What to do: Try to appreciate what you have and not complain about what you lack in life.
 If something is bothering you, turn your attention to its good side.
 Finding the silver lining in things is part of positive psychology and being able to express gratitude.

 A blogger, Joe Gibson, asserts that mindfulness practices can help individuals distance themselves from worrisome thoughts.
 He says, “It’s no surprise to me that my mental health has suffered in line with me losing track of my meditation practices.
 I’m generally a daily meditator and obtain a great benefit from my 10+ minutes of meditation.
 Most importantly, meditation serves to remind me that I don’t need to engage with all of my worrisome thoughts.
 There is a way to disengage from them and it’s through present moment awareness.
 When I fall off the meditating bandwagon, I lose touch with this fact (i).”

 The goals you set for yourself should be such that they push you out of your comfort zone but not so much that you feel demotivated to work for it.
 For example, suppose you set unreasonably high goals such as lose 10 kilos in a month or learn professional ballet in a week, then chances are that the difficulty level of the goal is wearing you down, and you might give up without even trying your best.